csutedja/Dell-T3610-OpenCore-Build/README.md

 Before you proceed:

 ⚠ WARNING!
 Most likely, you cannot and will never be to run macOS Monterey or higher (12.0+) on this machine.
-This is essentially because the T3610 motherboard lacks the ability to perform a TSC reset, <a href="https://github.com/acidanthera/CpuTscSync#cputscsync">and the CPU also lacks a certain register needed on Monterey</a>.
+This is essentially because the T3610 motherboard lacks the ability to perform a TSC reset due to its age, <a href="https://github.com/acidanthera/CpuTscSync#cputscsync">and the CPU also lacks a certain register needed on Monterey</a>.

 ⚠ This is **not** a pre-made EFI folder, I am instead providing guidance on what files/settings/folder structure to use.
 This is because kexts/OpenCore update all the time, and I don't want to provide outdated files.